vs-nascimento/persisto/README.md

-## offline_interceptor
+## persisto

-`offline_interceptor` is a framework-agnostic interception and caching layer tailored for offline-first experiences.
-Plug it into any repository—REST, Firebase, Supabase, SQLite, or custom APIs—and it will:
+`persisto` is a framework-agnostic interception and caching layer tailored for offline-first experiences.
+Plug it into any repository - REST, Firebase, Supabase, SQLite, or custom APIs - and it will:

 - Intercept read/write operations.
 - Apply cache policies per data source.